 Blockchain is the underlying foundation for DeFi.
 By nature, blockchain has always been dominated by its monetary aspects.
 Therefore, it’s no surprise many DeFi projects have sprouted throughout recent years.
 It’s believed 2019 was an amazing year for decentralized finance.
 However, I dare to argue that 2020 will become an even better year, bringing more advanced DeFi products to the market such as crypto insurance.

 This article explores the power of decentralized finance through a curated list of amazing projects that are at the forefront of the DeFi space.
 The projects range from crypto index funds, to crypto insurance for hacks like the DAO, or even automated asset management strategies.
-Everything you need for building a new, open financial system
+Everything you need for building a new, open financial system.
+Let’s explore!

 What is YouHodler?
 YouHodler is focused on crypto-based lending.
 However, a more interesting feature that explores the limits of DeFi is Multi HODL.
 This feature uses the power of the Barbell Strategy where 20% of your funds are invested in high-risk assets and 80% of your funds in low-risk assets.
 However, this is not a fixed percentage.
 Users are free to change this balance to any risk appetite they wish such as a 90/10 or 60/40 balance.

 YouHodler applied this strategy by allowing you to deposit stablecoins into a savings account which generates a guaranteed annual profit of 12% without any risks.
 However, Multi HODL defines that you should invest 20% of your funds into small, speculative bets.
 Here, your money is exposed to a maximum risk of 50%.
 This means you can lose only 10% of your funds which is compensated by a guaranteed 12% annual return from your savings account on 80% of your money.

 In other words, worst case scenario, this strategy brings you to a break-even position after a year.
 Best case, you end up with a 150% profit on your 20% high-risk investment combined with the 12% annual return on the savings account.
 For this reason, you should start to like the DeFi space.

 What is PieDAO?
 PieDAO was born with the idea to port the passive index approach to the world of crypto.
 In traditional finance, index mutual funds have proven to be extremely successful for the simple reason that they spread risk.
 These risks are spread as the index provides access to a basket of cryptocurrencies to diversify your portfolio.

 PieDAO wants to provide users with the ability to participate in the creation of tokenized portfolios.
 Like this, investors are exposed to many underlying crypto or traditional assets.
 Such an index of several crypto coins is called a PIE.